sdx0112/Chinese-Topic-Modelling/README.md

 Once all such new topics have been identified, the LLM can be utilized again to cluster these new topics into a smaller number of more focused topics.
 These newly clustered topics can then be suggested for inclusion in the pre-defined list.

-# Identify top 3 emerging topics in Year 2023
+# Task 2: Identify the top 3 emerging topics in Year 2023.
 To identify emerging topics in Year 2023, the first thought is to compare the topic frequency in Year 2022 and in Year 2023.
 Since there are only 9 notes in Year 2023, it is more meaningful to [compare the frequency in percentage](Emerging%20Topics%202023%20Clean.ipynb).
 For each topic, the increase from Year 2022 to Year 2023 is measured by `percentage in Year 2023 - percentage in Year 2022`.